imajus/filo-data-broker/README.md

 ### Data Provider

-1. **Registration**: Signs up on portal, receives API key.
+1. **Prepare CSV**: User prepares a CSV file with their dataset.
-2. **Run CLI Tool**: Connect to MongoDB, select data, define public/private fields.
+2. **Run CLI Tool**: Selects public/private columns, encrypts private data, uploads both to IPFS/Filecoin.
-3. **Secure Upload**: CLI batches and uploads, encrypts sensitive rows, uploads via Lighthouse API.
-4. **Dataset Registered**: Confirmed/visible in backend registry and searchable.
+3. **Deploy NFT Contract**: CLI deploys a new NFT contract for the dataset, storing all metadata and CIDs on-chain.

 ### Data Consumer (LLM, App, etc.)

-1. **Browse/Discover**: Uses portal or MCP to find relevant datasets.
+1. **Discover Datasets**: Uses MCP server to list/search datasets and view schemas (public, no auth).
-2. **Purchase NFT**: For private access, buys NFT (one per dataset) via portal (Filecoin network, USDFC).
+2. **Purchase NFT**: Acquires NFT from the dataset's collection (Filecoin EVM, via external means).
-3. **Query Data**: Gets public data instantly; provides NFT/API key for private fields—MCP checks NFT, fetches and decrypts from IPFS/Filecoin using Lighthouse API.
-4. **Consume Legally**: Holds NFT as proof of access; fully authorized to use the data.
+3. **Query Data**: Uses MCP server to query datasets.
+For private data, provides a signed message with EOA private key; MCP verifies NFT ownership and provides access to encrypted data.
+4. **Decrypt & Use**: Decrypts private data using access granted by NFT ownership.

 ---

 ## 🧪 PoC Limitations & Assumptions

-- Only MongoDB supported as source in CLI for PoC.
+- Only CSV files supported as data source in CLI for PoC.
-- NFT purchase/hold used as sole access and proof mechanism for private data.
+- NFT ownership is the sole access and proof mechanism for private data and acts as a proof of legal data access.
-- No per-query auditing or on-chain registry for datasets (off-chain/web registry only).
-- Hard-coded row/result limits for API queries.
+- No per-query auditing, no off-chain registry, no web portal, no backend DB.
+- All dataset metadata is stored on-chain in NFT contracts.
 - Security, legal compliance, and data provider KYC out of initial scope.
+- Querying private data requires passing a signed message with EOA private key to MCP server.

 ---

 ## ⚙️ Quick Start (For Hackathon Demo)

 1. **Provider:**
    a.
-Register on portal, get API key
+Prepare your CSV file
    b.
-Run CLI tool, connect to your MongoDB, select dataset/fields
+Run CLI tool, select public/private columns
    c.
-Upload data, view dataset in registry
+Upload data to IPFS/Filecoin, deploy NFT contract, store metadata on-chain

 2. **Consumer:**
    a.
-Find dataset on portal
+Use MCP server to find dataset
    b.
-Purchase NFT via "Buy Access" (get wallet ready, use USDFC)
+Acquire NFT from dataset's collection (Filecoin EVM)
    c.
-Use API key and NFT to access full dataset from your LLM/application
+Query public data freely; for private data, provide signed message with EOA private key to MCP server

 ---